 Others

 So, here’s the part that’s actually going to help; the complaint.
-You can find the page here.
+Navigate back to your home page in the platform and click Submit a Complaint in the left-hand sidebar.

-This process shouldn’t take too long, at least a few hours until Alibaba responds to the infringement report.
+This process shouldn’t take too long.
+Alibaba reviews IP submissions and takedown requests within three days each.
 The owner of the counterfeit listing will have up to 3 days to respond to the takedown request, after which time, the website will remove the product automatically, unless the complaint is indeed challenged.
+The first appeal adds another three days to the timeline while two more appeals add seven days each.

 Good Faith Platform